The PCV Valve System (Positive Crankcase Ventilation) is a controlled device used to vent the crankcase.

 On late model vehicles with computer engine controls, the engine management system will detect any changes in the air/fuel mixture and compensate by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
 Small corrections cause no problems, but large corrections (more than 10 to 15 points negative or positive) will typically set a lean or rich DTC and turn on the MIL.

 Problems can also occur if someone installs the wrong PCV valve for the application.
-The flow rate of the PCV valve is calibrated for a specific engine application.
 Two valves that appear to be identical on the outside (same diameter and hose fittings) may have different pintle valves and springs inside, giving them very different flow rates.
-A PCV valve that flows too much air will lean the air/fuel mixture, while one that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.
+A PCV valve that flows too much air will lean the air/fuel mixture.
+And, One that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.

 Watch out for cheap replacement PCV valves.
 They may not flow the same as the OEM PCV valve.

 How Do You Check Your PCV Valve

 1. Remove the valve and shake it.
 If it rattles, it means the pintle inside is not stuck and the valve should flow air.